Fourqua/Roblox-Development-Toolkit/README.md

 3. Copy the `.lua` file into the correct Roblox Studio service (specified in each README).
 4. Adapt the code to fit your game.

-All modules are written in Luau and designed to be readable and easy to modify.

 ---

 ## Contributing